Skip to main content

 State agencies administering federal programs like unemployment insurance, student loans, Medicare, and Medicaid must comply with FISMA.
 Private sector companies with government contracts must also comply with FISMA, which mandates the use of FIPS.

-The Computer Security Act of 1987 contained a waiver process for FIPS; however, this Act was superseded by FISMA of 2002, which no longer allows this practice.
+No. The Computer Security Act of 1987 contained a waiver process for FIPS; however, this Act was superseded by FISMA of 2002 (as amended by the Federal Information Security Modernization Act (FISMA) of 2014), which no longer allows this practice.
 Some FIPS may still contain language referring to the “waiver process,” but this no longer valid.

-While FIPS is required for federal government users, the standards are valuable resources for non-government organizations looking to establish strong information security programs.
+While FIPS are required for Federal Government organizations, the standards are valuable resources for non-government organizations looking to secure their information and systems and establish strong information security programs.

 The NIST Standards Information Center makes every effort to provide accurate and complete information.
 Various data such as names, telephone numbers, links to websites, etc. may change prior to updating.
 We welcome suggestions on how to improve this FAQ and correct errors.
 The Standards Information Center provides this information “AS-IS.”
 NIST and the Standards Information Center make NO WARRANTY OF ANY TYPE, including NO WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.
 NIST makes no warranties or representations as to the correctness, accuracy, completeness, or reliability of the information.
 As a condition of using the FAQs, you explicitly release NIST/Standards Information Center from any and all liabilities for any damage of any type that may result from errors or omissions in the FAQ or other data.
 Some of the documents referenced point to information created and maintained by other organizations.
 The Standards Information Center does not control and cannot guarantee the relevance, timeliness, or accuracy of these materials.